 Before applying for an intercalated degree, all students must meet the academic criteria agreed by the School of Medicine and Dentistry.

-Medical students should complete an application form available on MySIS (log onto MySIS) and submit this together with a CV by midday on 22 February 2016.
+Medical and dental students studying at Barts should complete an application form available on MySIS (log onto MySIS) and submit this together with a CV by midday on 22 February 2016.

 Interviews and offers

 Applicants will be invited to attend an interview between March and early April and initial offers of places will be made in May.
 Those students who are not offered a place on their first choice course may sometimes be offered an interview for their second or lower choice course.
 Students whose first choice is an external course, will also be interviewed by their first internal choice, where this is applicable.